-What better time to tick off “milk a goat” off your lifetime bucket list than the Year of the Goat?
+It’s time to tick off “milk a goat” off your lifetime bucket list!
 Visit the JSJ Goat Farm in Gerona, Tarlac to mingle with hundreds of bleating goat and sheep of native and imported breeds from the US and Australia.
 Established in 2001, the 10-hectare farm markets their goat milk and cheese products under the Aussie brand.
 Taste their delicious, freshly-made products like goat’s milk in original and chocolate flavors, feta cheese, traditional kesong puti (white cheese) and pastillas (milk candies).

 JSJ Goat Farm, Barangay Caturay, Gerona, Tarlac; Tel. +63 9282515888.

 Aussie products are available in Metro Manila at the following outlets: KYL Trading, 24 Banawe St, Quezon City, Tel. +63 2 9951996 or +63 2 7120092; Banawe Soy Bean, Banawe St, Quezon City; Jash Mart, SG-42 Suki Market corner N. Roxas St, Quezon City and Wilson St, Greenhills, San Juan City; and Ying Ying Tea House, Dasmariñas St corner Yuchengcho St (formerly Nueva St), Binondo, Manila.